 Cognitive behavior therapy is a short-term form of psychotherapy.
 CBT focuses on the interaction between a person’s emotions, behavior, and their thinking.
 CBT can be targeted to address issues, such as organizational skills and time management.
 There are numerous online resources and books for cognitive behavior therapy.
 Cognitive behavior therapy can also be administered by psychiatrists, psychotherapists, psychologists or other mental healthcare providers.
 Individual or group CBT sessions may be available within the community.
 Some researchers have found that CBT is effective for people with ADHD.
 Though, CBT and medication is more effective than CBT alone.

 Mindfulness training is a type of cognitive behavior therapy that increases mindful attention to your thoughts and actions.
 This can also include meditation.
-Researchers found that mindfulness training helps to improve emotional control and self-regulation, as well as lowering hyperactive or impulsive behaviors.
+Researchers found that mindfulness training helps to improve emotional control and self-regulation, giving you some coping strategies, as well as lowering hyperactive or impulsive behaviors.
 Children, adolescents and adults who use mindfulness techniques were shown to have improved mood, lower anxiety, and better social behaviors, and these improvements have been maintained over time.

 Managing Adult ADHD at Home, School and Work